shahcompbio/signals/README.md

 ```
 This will cluster the cell using umap and hdbscan.

-`schnapps` includes a number of other utilities for analysing single cell (haplotype-specific) copy number including the following:
+`signals` includes a number of other utilities for analysing single cell (haplotype-specific) copy number including the following:

 * integration with scRNAseq using [seurat](https://satijalab.org/seurat/index.html)
 * extensive plotting functions